 Then our conversation went on to other things and we eventually got talking about plans for the future.
 Nosey me asked if and when this little boy would have a younger sibling.
 And his mom replied that she would love to have another one someday, but was on the pill now and they were waiting a little bit longer for all the usual reasons.
 “You’re on the pill?”
 I asked.
 “Yes, since he was 6 weeks old,” she replied.
 “Wasn’t that when you started having problems with your supply?”
 I asked.

 She went on to say that she was assured by her MD that it was safe to take this mini pill while nursing.
 I told her that she received correct information.
-It is considered perfectly safe for babies when their mothers take the mini pill.
-What she wasn’t told though, was that it usually dries up a mother’s milk considerably.
+It is considered perfectly safe for babies to nurse when their mothers take the mini pill.
+What she wasn’t told though, was that in the fine print of the drug literature, it clearly states that it can cause a decrease in your supply.
 In fact in light of this new information, I was absolutely amazed that she had nursed this baby as well as she had!
-Most mothers that I work with in this situation lose their milk supply significantly within about 2 weeks.
+Many mothers that I work with in this situation lose their milk supply significantly within about 2 weeks.
 It is usually a very sad situation, as they were told it was safe for the baby, but not told that the side effect is a significant reduction in milk supply.
 They had no intention of weaning, but it happened dramatically and much sooner than they would have liked.

 How did I miss this in someone who is essentially part of my family?
 It’s all in the questions I ask and I honestly am learning new stuff every day.
 I will never make that mistake again, but will probably make a new different one!
 In the meantime, I hope everyone reading this has learned a little something about birth control pills and nursing.
 And also, please tell me or any other health care provider you deal with everything you think they might need to know, even if you think it is inconsequential.

 It just might be the one thing they need to know!